 Within the key stage 4 curriculum, pupils work towards a variety of qualifications aimed to prepare young people for adult life and the world of work.
 Accredited outcomes are decided on a case by cases basis, as the focus of qualifications and accredited learning is to prepare for employment, therefore qualifications are focused on employment related skills and learning.

 Qualifications include:

-- Functional skills in English

-- Functional skills in maths
+- Functional skills in English - Functional skills in Maths

-- Functional skills in ICT

-- Science

-- Specific employability/ vocation specific units within Skills for Further Learning and Employment, Travel Training, Independent Living in the Community
+- Science (where appropriate) - Specific employability/ vocation specific units within Skills for Further Learning and Employment, Travel Training, Independent Living in the Community

 Employment Carousel